As the name suggests, the Beagle Shepherd is as the result of a cross between a Beagle and a German Shepherd.

 - Can you provide it with enough exercise to suit its needs?

-Clearly, there are so many other aspects to take into consideration, but you can see that it is more connected to your own ability rather than anything to do with the dog.
+There are so many other aspects to take into consideration, but you can see that it is more connected to your ability rather than anything to do with the dog.

 What Price are Beagle Shepherd Puppies?